-Risk from the Company's major shareholders with more than percent shareholding

-The Company's major shareholders are CH.
-Karnchang and TTW Public Company Limited (TTW), with their respective shareholdings of 31.78 percent and 251 percent of all issued shares, respectively.
-Such major shareholders may exercise the right to object to or disapprove of any resolutions by the shareholders' meeting on various matters, which, under the Company's articles of association or applicable laws, require not less than three-fourths of all votes of the shareholders attending the meeting and having the voting rights.
+1. Risk from the Company's major shareholders with more than 25 percent shareholding laws, require not less than three-fourths of all votes of the shareholders attending the meeting and having the voting rights.
 However, CH.
 Karnchang and TTW, as the Company's shareholders, intend to allow the Company to operate its business to the best interests of and with fairness to all shareholders in the long run.
 Additionally, in executing a connected transaction with its major shareholders, approval for such transaction must comply with the applicable rules and provisions of laws.
 Moreover, the Company's Board of Directors structure comprises four independent directors who are knowledgeable, competent and independent, which should serve as an additional inspection mechanism.